 Each year the guild has a table at the Craft & Quilt Fair, Sydney ICC where we sell beautiful smocked garments.
 We also have sale of work stalls at Winston Hills Shopping Centre where smocked, hand crafted and embroidered items are sold.
 All monies raised go towards the purchase of fabric, lace and ribbon for our Wee Care gowns and wool for our knitted items.

 We have an extensive library of magazines and patterns available for members use.
 Also available for members to use at meetings are smocking pleaters.
 You will be shown how to use yours if you already own one.

 Every year, usually a week after Darling Harbour, we hold a full day workshop (10am to 4pm) especially designed for beginners to learn to smock.
 In 2020 it will be held on Saturday 27th June.
 You will be supplied with a pleated sampler, needle and a full skein of stranded thread for a cost of $5 and will be shown how to do basic stitches.
 You may also choose to purchase a small “How to smock book” for a further $5.
 Morning and afternoon tea is supplied.
 Bring your lunch and a cup or mug.

 Follow us on Facebook, see our direct link at the top of the page.
 You don’t have to have your own Facebook page to view ours.

 Pleaters & pleater needles, pleating

-We sell Amanda Jane, Sally Stanley and Reid pleater needles.
+We sell genuine Amanda Jane, Sally Stanley and Reid pleater needles.
 These can be mailed to you if required.
-We can also arrange for one of our members pleat your fabric at a cost of $1 per row for a flat piece of $1.50 per row for a bishop.
-Please email us through our contact page.
-We also sell smocking dots and Australian Smocking & Embroidery magazines.
+We can also arrange for one of our members to pleat your fabric at a cost of $1 per row for a flat (insert) piece or $1.50 per row for a bishop.
+We also sell smocking dots and some Australian Smocking & Embroidery magazines.